palomastcabral/palomastcabral/README.md

 ## Oi!
 Eu sou a Paloma
 - 📚 Cursando: Engenharia de Computação
-- 💻 Estudando: C, HTML, Git
+- 💻 Estudando: C, HTML, Git, Java

 <!---
 palomastcabral/palomastcabral is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.